Kroger is closing stores rather than giving workers an extra $4 in pandemic ‘hero pay’

 Fong, whose association represents more than 6,000 grocery stores in California, acknowledged grocery store sales have increased.

-“I’m not denying our volume up, but it’s not high like it was in March.
+“I’m not denying our volume is up, but it’s not high like it was in March.
 Plus the councils are not considering the expense side of the equation,” Fong said, adding that some stores have spent “billions” in safety measures, including personal protective equipment for workers, during the pandemic.

 Kinder said there is ongoing debate about whether it’s fair for local governments to mandate that only certain companies pay hazard pay to workers, while other essential workers, including health workers, are left out of the measures.